 when he bought bottled water, from the comfort of having loose change.

-A Newspaper lying in the trash, listens to the sound of the words, somewhere not so far, bullets sparkle in the sky,
+A Newspaper lying in the trash, contemplates the words on page 7, somewhere bullets sparkle in the sky,

 and a thousand miles from this place –

 a 7 year old boy holds his ears to the sound of fireworks.